Docker: Taming the Beast - Part I

-Actually, union filesystem is used extensively in another place in Docker: containers and images.
+Actually, union filesystems are used extensively in another place in Docker: containers and images.
 But this is a topic of its own, which is very often confused so I’d like to take some proper time to explain it.
 In another post.

 Depending on your personality and expectations, you might be frustrated after reading this first article because I did not use any

 Too often I see people coming on the #docker IRC chan and ask questions which show that they are trying to use docker like they are trying to use a new text editor.
 Docker is not simple.
 The tools on which Docker relies are not trivial.
 Docker does a wonderful job of packaging complex, low-level tools into a simple, beautiful API (and it has very well-written documentation).
 But it still remains that the overall system is a beautifully complex one.

 It is relatively easy to get a few containers running with Docker, because it makes such a beautiful job of abstracting the complexity away, but if you don’t take the time to analyze, document and understand what is going on under, you will quickly run into walls: you won’t understand the notion of images vs. containers (topic of next post!), you won’t be able to share your environment, you will have your disk space used by up unnecessary redundancy, etc.